 Spike Lee’s potent depiction of a black detective infiltrating the Ku Klux Klan is a sharp look at the insidiousness of respectability politics, of social naivety, and of our own cultural climate.
 Wickedly funny, socially aware, and depressingly real, BlacKkKlansman is a masterwork of political precision.

-BlacKkKlansman is a deeply upsetting film, but one that enriches the viewer through its fearless depiction of some “fo’ real, fo’ real sh*t” John David Washington is remarkable in the lead role.
-Washington’s deep stare betrays his exterior, reflecting a deep pain that he’s forced to accept as part of his job.
-The casual and aggressive racism hurled at him by his fellow officers frames the unwinnable world in which these characters operate; either you work from within and let the abuse wash over you, or you demand something better and see yourself ostracised in the process – as is the case for the Black Power movement led by Laura Harrier as Patrice Dumas, the compelling president of the Black Student’s Union.
-The unwinnable world that Spike Lee crafts allows Washington to construct a stoic but torn individual, at once aware of the injustices around him but unable to be as forthright as Patrice because he still operates within the system.
+BlacKkKlansman is a deeply upsetting film, but one that enriches the viewer through its fearless depiction of some “fo’ real, fo’ real sh*t.”
+John David Washington is remarkable in the lead role.
+Washington’s deep stare reflects a deep pain that he’s forced to accept as part of his job.
+The casual and aggressive racism hurled at him by his fellow officers frames the unforgiving world in which these characters operate; either you work from within and let the abuse wash over you, or you demand something better and see yourself ostracised in the process – as is the case for the Black Power movement led by Laura Harrier as Patrice Dumas, the compelling president of the Black Student’s Union.
+The world that Spike Lee crafts allows Washington to construct a stoic but torn individual, at once aware of the injustices around him but unable to be as forthright as Patrice because he still operates within the system.

-On this message and others, some might argue that Spike Lee is blunt.
-They’re right, BlacKkKlansman is very blunt and it is very powerful because of it.
 Instead of treading a subtle line of parallels between 2018 and the 1970s, Lee pointedly reveals the grotesque degree of racism in our society today.
-Unlike those in the film, Lee will not have his voice changed by notions of respectability, of what is “appropriate” or “polite” to say.
+Unlike some characters in the film, Lee will not have his voice changed by notions of respectability, of what is “appropriate” or “polite” to say.
 Lee has projected a direct and emotional message and has produced a truthful film that is brilliant because of it.

 The film ends with real footage of the Charlottesville protests of 2017.
 Included in that footage is the moment where a white supremacist drove his car into a crowd of anti-racist and Black Lives Matter counter-protestors, killing a young woman.
 The intentional inclusion of such upsetting images is one of Lee’s most daring but self-aware decisions here.
 The story of Ron, Flip, Patrice, and others may have come to its end, but the hate of which it speaks is still here.

-The film does, however, allow for subtler commentary in its discussion of which mode of change works better: abandoning the system for something better altogether, or working within the system to affect change.
-The film does not present a clear answer, and the discussion permeates from the dialogue between Patrice and Ron into their very actions.
+The film also discusses modes of change: abandoning the system for something better altogether, or working within the system to affect change.
+The film does not present a clear answer, and the discussion permeates both the dialogue between Patrice and Ron and their very actions.
 Ron’s operation to expose the KKK is run within a white-dominated institution.
-Patrice’s facilitation of Black Power speakers allows those attending to have a sense of belonging that they aren’t permitted – beautifully realised by some well-edited close-ups.
+Patrice’s facilitation of Black Power speakers at their meetings allows those attending to have a sense of belonging that they aren’t permitted elsewhere – beautifully realised by some well-edited close-ups.
 Instead of a clear answer, the film does provide motivation.
 It compels us that regardless of how, change for the better needs to happen and that it starts with us as individuals.
 In the film, Kwame Ture (Corey Hawkins) is one such speaker at a Black Power meeting, and as he says, “if not I, then who?”

 An interesting element to the film is Lee’s clear understanding of the influence of cinema itself.
-Ron speaks positively to a skeptical Patrice of such “blaxploitation” films as Shaft (1971), and Coffy (1973), clearly enamoured with the stories and positions that those films allow black people to occupy.
-Patrice reasonably counters that such films are exploitative, and don’t sincerely portray black people with wholly decent intentions.
+Ron speaks positively to a sceptical Patrice of such “blaxploitation” films as Shaft (1971), and Coffy (1973), clearly enamoured with the stories and positions that those films allow Black people to occupy.
+Patrice reasonably counters that such films are exploitative, and don’t sincerely portray Black people with wholly decent intentions.
 Fair as her criticisms may be, these films’ meaning to Ron is significant.
-For him, they allow for a more fulfilling image of black people than perhaps real life offers.
-By comparison, the KKK gleefully watches 1915’s The Birth of a Nation, shouting and cheering whenever black people are humiliated or murdered onscreen.
-The Birth of a Nation fits their mantra of returning America to a mythical yesteryear where black people were subjugated and the white race “preserved” Cinema has diverse meanings, and Spike Lee understands its power to realise emotion.
+For him, they allow for a more fulfilling image of Black people than perhaps real life offers.
+By comparison, the KKK gleefully watches 1915’s The Birth of a Nation, shouting and cheering whenever Black people are humiliated or murdered onscreen.
+The Birth of a Nation fits their mantra of returning America to a mythical yesteryear where Black and other people of colour were subjugated.
+Spike Lee understands film’s power to realise emotion.
 It can express the desires of racist self-preservation, giving shape to a vision of a perceived bygone era that becomes the symbolic target of the KKK.
-Meanwhile, despite Patrice’s reasonable criticisms, Ron’s affection for films like Shaft understandably situates his enjoyment of being represented in powerful cinematic roles whilst in a world that won’t represent him.
+Meanwhile, despite Patrice’s justified criticisms, Ron’s affection for films like Shaft understandably situates his enjoyment of being represented in powerful cinematic roles whilst in a world that won’t represent him.
 Cinema can look back, or it can look forward.
 It’s clear which way Spike Lee is looking.